rdatsci/rtcl/README.md

 # rt: R Tools for the Command Line

 This package ships some command line utilities which simplify working with R packages from the command line.
-Many commands *rt* provides are just wrappers around [devtools](https://github.com/hadley/devtools) but ensure a valid exit code which is required to use these commands for shell scripting.
+Many commands *rt* provides are just wrappers around , e.g. [remotes](https://github.com/r-lib/remotes) and [testthat](https://github.com/r-lib/testthat).
+They ensure a valid exit code which is required to use these commands for shell scripting.
+You find additional packages via [R infrastructure](https://github.com/r-lib).
 Furthermore, *rt* allows you to maintain a collection of you favorite packages in a plain text file which you can add to your [dotfiles](https://dotfiles.github.io/) and share across systems.
 This file may also contain git sources to keep you up to date with packages not yet released on CRAN.